-The average number of credits for a fall or spring semester in the AS in Management degree is 13 to 19.
-This includes Management credits and credits transferred to the AS transcript from Jewish and/or Torah Studies.
-The average number of credits for a summer semester in the AS in Management degree is six.
+The average number of credits for a fall or spring semester in the AA in Liberal Arts and AS in Management degrees is 13 to 19.
+This includes Liberal Arts or Management credits and credits transferred to the AA or AS transcript from Jewish and/or Torah Studies.
+The average number of credits for a summer semester in the AA in Liberal Arts and AS in Management degrees is six to nine.

-A full-time AS in Management student is defined as one who is enrolled in at least 12 credits (including Jewish or Torah Studies) during a 15-week semester.
+A full-time student is defined as one who is enrolled in at least 12 credits (including Jewish or Torah Studies) during a 15-week semester.
 Students registered for 6-11 credits are enrolled as half-time and students taking fewer than 6 credits are considered part-time.
 There may be financial aid implications for falling below full-time status.

 Students with low grade point averages are subject to restriction on their course load.
 Unless required to limit their programs, students may not take fewer than 12 credits in any semester without written permission from the Program Director and/or Dean.
-Under special circumstances and with approval from the Program Director and Dean, students may take classes outside of the AS program.
+Under special circumstances and with approval from the Program Director and Dean, students may take classes outside of the AA or AS programs.